 The AUTONOMOUS_TRANSACTION pragma changes the way a subprogram works within a transaction.
-A subprogram marked with this pragma can do SQL operations and commit or roll back those operations, without committing or rolling back the data in the main transaction.
+A subprogram marked with this pragma can do SQL operations and commit or rollback those operations, without committing or rolling back the data in the main transaction.

 The basic program unit in PL/SQL is the block.
 A PL/SQL block is defined by the keywords DECLARE, BEGIN, EXCEPTION, and END.
 These keywords partition the block into a declarative part, an executable part, and an exception-handling part.
 Only the executable part is required.
 You can nest a block within another block wherever you can place an executable statement.

-The CASE statement chooses from a sequence of conditions, and executes a corresponding statement.
+The CASE statement chooses from a sequence of conditions and executes a corresponding statement.
 The CASE statement evaluates a single expression and compares it against several potential values, or evaluates multiple Boolean expressions and chooses the first one that is TRUE.

 A collection is an ordered group of elements, all of the same type.
 For example, the grades for a class of students.
 Each element has a unique subscript that determines its position in the collection.
-PL/SQL offers three kinds of collections: associative arrays, nested tables, and varrays.
+PL/SQL offers three kinds of collections: associative arrays, nested tables, and arrays.